 It’s been a long couple of weeks and I have found myself in a nasty battle with the d-word:

 It wasn’t one great-big-awful-thing that had me feeling down.
 Rather, it was just a bunch of irksome stuff that coalesced into a brutal case of discouragement.

 Part of the problem is situational: I live in Washington state and it’s January.
 I have not seen even a glimpse of the sun for more than a couple of minutes at a time in months.
 The vitamin D tablets I’ve been munching on are simply not getting the job done anymore.
 I am in desperate need of some actual sunshine.
 Some other problems compounding that issue were a tense meeting, our beloved little dog died and I have a problem that affects me personally that I have zero control over.
 On top of all that a mean person said some hurtful things that hit a little too close to home and I had a hard time getting over them.

-I am keenly aware that in the grand scheme of life and eternity none of my problems are all that significant.
+I am keenly aware of the fact that none of my problems are truly significant.
 I have a roof over my head, a solid marriage, healthy children, a relationship with God and some close friends that I trust.
-In other words, all the stuff that really matters in this life is still okay in my world.
+In other words, all the truly significant stuff in is still okay in my world.

 However, knowing all that did not stop me from wallowing around in negativity like a pig in the mud.
-I spent the better part of a day making terrible dietary choices and feeling sorry for my pathetic self.
+I spent the better part of a day eating my feelings and focusing endlessly on the negative.